pisanocamila/ai-school/README.md

     stop being the bottleneck  → start being the architect
 ```

+Week 8 is mid-April.
+We meet in Poland.
+In person.
+The final session — the one where we review everything you built, where the playbook is complete, where ChatGPT is replaced — we do it together, face to face.

-After week 8, the system is yours.
+After that, the system is yours.
 You won't need a recipe anymore — you'll be writing your own.
 I stay available for support, but the goal is that you don't need me.
 That's how you know it worked.

 ---